RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Analyses

 \subsection{Image analyses}

 When comparing different bands of the NIRCam images pixel by pixel, we matched the point spread functions (PSFs) of the images to that of the F444W image by kernel convolution.
-We constructed effective PSFs following \citet{Anderson.J:2000a} using \texttt{photutils} \citep{Bradley.L:2023a}.
+We constructed effective PSFs following the \citet{Anderson.J:2000a} and \citet{Anderson.J:2016a} methods using \texttt{photutils} \citep{Bradley.L:2023a}, which construct empirical models by fitting pixel values in images of stars detected with \texttt{IRAFStarFinder}.
 Then, we homogenized the PSFs of the NIRCam images using kernels created by \texttt{PyPHER} \citep{Boucaud.A:2016a}.
+We have checked that the PSF homogenization works well using faint stars in FoVs.
 Finally, the image pixels were resampled using \texttt{reproject} to match the F444W image pixels.
 When comparing the NIRCam and ALMA [\OIII] images, the PSFs of the NIRCam images are homogenized to the synthesized clean beam (i.e., two-dimensional Gaussian) of the ALMA images following the same procedure.
 The ALMA image pixels are resampled to match the F444W image pixels.

 Photometry was performed with fixed apertures on the PSF-homogenized images and aperture correction was not applied.
-B14-65666 consists of several components and structures (see Section~\ref{sec:results} and Figure~\ref{fig:nircam}).
-Therefore, we chose a circular aperture of \(0\farcs9\) in diameter to measure the total photometry of B14-65666 and smaller apertures to measure the photometry of individual components (see Figure~\ref{fig:o3}).
+We chose a circular aperture of \(1\farcs8\) in diameter to measure the total photometry of B14-65666, which sufficiently recover all the fluxes according to curve-of-growth plots of the flux density.
+Because B14-65666 has a complex structure with several components and diffuse emission (see Section~\ref{sec:results} and Figure~\ref{fig:nircam}), smaller apertures are used to measure the photometry of these individual components (see Figure~\ref{fig:o3}).
 The local sky background computed in an annulus from \(0\farcs95\) to \(1\farcs95\) were subtracted before the photometry measurements.
 The photometric uncertainties were estimated from random aperture photometry.
 We scattered the apertures over the images around B14-65666 where bright objects are masked and we computed the uncertainties as the standard deviation of the aperture-photometry distributions.
-In addition, the absolute flux uncertainty was included in the photometric uncertainties as a secure value of \(5\)\% \citep{Rigby.J:2023a}\footnote{See also ``Data Calibration Considerations'' in JWST User Documentation: \url{https://jwst-docs.stsci.edu}}.
+In addition, the absolute flux uncertainty was included in the photometric uncertainties as a conservative value of \(5\)\% \citep{Rigby.J:2023a}\footnote{See also ``NIRCam Imaging Calibration Status'' in JWST User Documentation for the current photometric calibration: \url{https://jwst-docs.stsci.edu}}.